goinfinite/ez/README.md

 ### Web UIs

-This project has two web UIs, the previous Vue.js frontend and the new HTMX frontend.
+This project has two web UIs for the moment, the previous Vue.js frontend and the new HTMX frontend.
 The Vue.js frontend is deprecated and will be removed in the future.
 It's available at `/_/` and the HTMX frontend is available at `/`.

 The HTMX frontend has a hot reload feature that will reload the page when the assets are changed.
 It's based on a websocket connection that the client listens to and will reload the page when the server stops responding (which is when Air is rebuilding the binary after a file change).
 To enable this feature, simply put a `DEV_MODE=true` in the `.env` file.